 Furthermore, the trustee can become personally liable for any damages to the trust and real or perceived misconduct.

-Because trust administration can be such a complicated process, it is generally advised that trustees retain the services of an attorney, as well as any other professionals (CPAs, financial advisors, etc.) required for the proper management of the trust.
+Because trust administration can be such a complicated process, it is generally advised that trustees retain the services of an estate and trust attorney, as well as any other professionals (CPAs, financial advisors, etc.) required for the proper management of the trust.
+Contact our office if you're looking for an estate planning attorney, trust and will attorney or probate attorney in Roseville, CA.